FogChainInc/vscode-radjav/README.md

 * Add a new RadJav launch configuration.
 * Debug it!

+## Create a new project
+Create a new RadJav project open Visual Studio Code, then open a new terminal.

+Navigate to the directory where you wish to save the new project and enter:

+    npm install -g radjav-tools
+    radjav-tools --createProject

+A new RadJav Hello World app will be created in the directory you've selected.

+In Visual Studio Code, click File then open folder and select the folder containing the project you just created.

+## Build iOS app
+Once you've created your RadJav app, you can build an IPA that can be installed to an iOS device.

+To build the IPA, press Ctrl-Shift-P and type:

+    Package entire workspace as an iOS IPA

+The IPA generated will be a debug IPA meant for testing use only.
+It will not be able to be uploaded to the app store.

 ## Build and install iOS app
-Create your RadJav app, then build an IPA to install to an iOS device.
+Once you've created your RadJav app, you can build an IPA then install it to an iOS device.

-Press Ctrl-Shift-P, type:
+To build and install the IPA, press Ctrl-Shift-P and type:

     Deploy entire workspace to iOS

-imobiledevice must be installed in order to install an IPA on either Windows, Mac, or Linux.
+NOTE: imobiledevice must be installed in order to install an IPA on either Windows, Mac, or Linux.

 ### Installing imobiledevice on Windows
 http://docs.quamotion.mobi/imobiledevice/download/